Phileosopher/commonplace/mind-neurodivergence.md

 How to behave with them:

-- Generally, they will only use you, so don't consider any long-term friendship or partnership with them.
+- They will only use you, so don't consider any long-term friendship or partnership with them.
+  - If you suspect narcisssistic behavior (i.e., many words in a conflict that are confusing and obfuscating), candidly ask them what their goal is to find out if the conversation is worth continuing.
 - Given their inability to admit fault, there are many ways to exit the conversation with them:
   - Ask them what their greatest regret is, their insecurities, or their weaknesses.
   - Ask them why they feel they have the right to something.